UnownHash/Blissey/README.md

 ## 4 Updates
-- depending on changes but to be safe, pull+execute settings.run+update crontab
+- depending on changes but to be safe, pull+execute settings.run+adjust config.ini when needed+update crontab
 - replace changed grafana templates
 <BR>
 <BR>